Xilinx/gcc/gcc/config/alpha/alpha.md

 ;; Cache flush.
 Used by INITIALIZE_TRAMPOLINE.
 0x86 is PAL_imb, but we don't
 ;; want to have to include pal.h in our .s file.
-;;
-;; Technically the type for call_pal is jsr, but we use that for determining ;; if we need a GP.
-Use ibr instead since it has the same EV5 scheduling ;; characteristics.
 (define_insn "imb"
   [(unspec_volatile [(const_int 0)] UNSPECV_IMB)]
   ""